Carson Park (Eau Claire, Wisconsin): History

 The land that became Carson Park was donated in 1914 to the city of Eau Claire by heirs to lumber baron William Carson, and named in his honor.
 The park was opened the following year.

 Construction of a sports complex, including a baseball stadium, football stadium and tennis courts, began in 1935 as a Works Progress Administration (WPA) project.
 The first game in the football stadium was played in 1936, and the first game in the baseball stadium was played in 1937.

 The baseball stadium was added to the National Register of Historic Places in 2003.

 Baseball stadium

 The Carson Park baseball stadium hosts the Memorial (Old Abes), North (Huskies), Regis (Ramblers) and Immanuel Lutheran (Lancers) high school teams; the Eau Claire Express of the Northwoods League; the Eau Claire Cavaliers and Eau Claire Bears amateur teams; and the Eau Claire Pizza Hut American Legion team.

-The stadium was formerly the home of the Eau Claire Bears minor league baseball team, a member of the Northern League.
-The first game was played in the stadium on May 4, 1937, in a Northern League game between the Eau Claire Bears and the Superior Blues.

-In 1954, the Bears were renamed the Braves, after their major league affiliate, the Milwaukee Braves.
-Among those who played for the Bears/Braves were Hank Aaron, Billy Bruton, Wes Covington, Joe Torre, Bob Uecker, Andy Pafko and others who later played in Major League Baseball.

-Following the departure of the Braves in the 1960s, the Eau Claire Cavaliers amateur team began play in 1971.
-Under manager Harv Tomter, the team won five amateur baseball national championships.

-A statue honoring Baseball Hall of Fame player Hank Aaron was erected in front of the stadium in 1994.
-A renovation project around 1997/98 added permanent seats behind home plate, benches in the lower areas of the grandstand, and a remodeled concourse and exterior.

-Upon the arrival of the Eau Claire Express Northwoods League franchise in 2005, the stadium underwent further renovations.
-A fan deck was added in the right field corner, a children's area was added along the third-base foul line near the left field corner, and an electronic message board was added to the scoreboard.
-The field was re-leveled and re-sodded prior to the 2007 season.
-The press box was expanded with new sections along the first- and third-base sides for the 2009 season.
-An auxiliary scoreboard was built on the grandstand roof next to the press box on the third-base side for the 2010 season.

 The left field wall is adjacent to the sideline of the Carson Park football stadium field.
 During the football season, temporary bleachers from the baseball stadium are positioned on left field with the front of the bleachers placed along the left field wall facing the football field.

+For the 2025 Eau Claire Express season, a 36' by 20' Daktronics video board (known as the "WNB Financial Video Board") was installed in the outfield scoreboard location.